markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     *condor\_schedd* daemon.

  on\_exit\_hold = <ClassAd Boolean Expression>
-    The ClassAd expression is checked when the job exits, and if ``True``, places the job into the Hold state.
-If ``False`` (the default value when not defined), then nothing happens and the ``on_exit_remove`` expression is checked to determine if that needs to be applied.
+    The ClassAd expression is checked when the job exits, and if True, places the job into the Hold state.
+If False (the default value when not defined), then nothing happens and the on\_exit\_remove expression is checked to determine if that needs to be applied.

     For example: Suppose a job is known to run for a minimum of an hour.
     If the job exits after less than an hour, the job should be placed